 When sadness is at our doorstep, our natural inclination is to lock the door and barricade the windows.
-Now imagine if happiness walked by and saw the the door was locked and the windows were covered, do you think it would be interested in visiting us?
+Now imagine if happiness walked by and saw that the door was locked and the windows were covered, do you think it would be interested in visiting us?
 The answer is a resounding no. The point I am trying to make here is that happiness and sadness are a package deal.
 They exist as counter-measures.
 Sometimes sadness is more prevalent in our lives and sometimes happiness is.
 If we try actively to stop one from coming in, the other one will fail to show up as well.
 In fact, it is the picking and choosing of feelings and the failed manipulation of one’s state of mind, that is the precursor to the prolonged periods of depression that many people seek therapy for.

 We must treat our feelings equally, and give them the same amount of care and attention as the others.
 Think of your feelings as children, all of whom you love equally as much.
 This process comes from Acceptance and Commitment Therapy.
 In it we are encouraged to open ourselves up to whatever feeling it is that we experience and to let it be with us until it chooses to leave on its own volition.
 Sadness is no exception.
 When sadness comes to visit you, you have to let it in, be with it and give it the attention it deserves.
 Your feelings are trying to tell you something, it is your duty to listen.
 People who ignore their bad feelings tend to get worse over time because the emotional baggage keeps piling up.
 Just because you choose not to look at it doesn’t mean it isn’t there.
 An unwillingness to deal with sadness at an early stage will ultimately lead to depression.